Murphy-Joe/AbandonedWordleAlgo/README.md

 Our algorithm produces these results
 <img src="pics/3rdGuessResults.png" alt="third guess" width="400"/>

-- Light blue are the top 3 playable words
+- Light blue are the top 3 playable words followed by 20+ more combined into "..more"
 - Darker blue are the 10 target words remaining from the filter

 Playing "dicky" against of the remaining 10 target words is *guaranteed* to filter the possible remaining words down to 1 option.